tzcnt/TooManyCooks/README.md

 - automatic, hardware-optimized thread configuration via [hwloc](https://www.open-mpi.org/projects/hwloc/)
 - network I/O, file I/O, and timers support by integration with Asio (via [tmc-asio](https://github.com/tzcnt/tmc-asio))
 - a global executor instance so you can submit work from anywhere
-- support for multiple priority levels
+- support for multiple task priority levels
 - a suite of utility functions for fluently interacting with tasks, awaitables, and executors
-- traits-based extensibility for 3rd party integrations
+- traits-based extensibility for 3rd party awaitables and executors

 ### Documentation
 https://fleetcode.com/oss/tmc/docs